NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/RecBuffer.md

     int numSlots = /* the number of slots in the block */;

-    // using offset range copy the slotmap of the block to the memory
-    // pointed by the argument.
-    // (hint: the slotmap starts at bufferPtr + HEADER_SIZE. copy the
+    // the slotmap starts at bufferPtr + HEADER_SIZE.
+Copy the contents of the
-    //  `numSlots` values after that to `slotMap`)
+    // slotmap in the buffer to the argument `slotMap`.
+    // Note that size of slotmap is `numSlots`

     // return SUCCESS
 }